tesuji/dotfiles/README.md

 ## Contributing

-Please read CONTRIBUTING.rst for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Thanks To